 - (g) Elimination of Duplicate Notice.
 The notice provisions of this Section may be waived by the Zoning Administrator for applications that have been, or prior to any approval will be, the subject of an otherwise duly noticed public hearing before the Planning Commission or Zoning Administrator, provided that the nature of work for which the application is required is both substantially included in the hearing notice and was the subject of the hearing. - (h) Newspaper Notice.
-When newspaper notice is required by State law, the City shall provide newspaper notice by publication at least once in a newspaper of general circulation in the City not less than 20 calendar days prior to the date of the hearing.
+If newspaper notice is required by applicable State law, the City shall provide such newspaper notice.